NIGERIA CANNOT SURVIVE WITHOUT IGBOS!

 Can you imagine Nollywood without the Igbo?
 Impossible!
 Just think of Stella Damascus-Aboderin; Rita Dominic and Mike Ezuruonye.

 And then there are the diaspora Igbo who many are unaware are of Igbo descent, including concert singer and actor Paul Robeson; Oscar award-winner Forest Whitaker; mega-pastor T.D.
 Jakes; Olympic champion Christine Ohuruogu; and BAFTA actor award-winner Chiwetel Ejiofor.

-The Igbo were abused and maltreated in one of the worst pogroms ever.
+The Igbos were abused and maltreated in one of the worst pogroms ever.
 It was not just that they were senselessly massacred in their own country; it was that they were butchered.

 I remember vividly gory pictures of scores and scores of the Igbo with hands chopped up and with legs amputated.
-And then there were the ravages of the three-year civil-war itself, resulting in the death of millions of Igbo; many through starvation and attrition.
+Then there were the ravages of the three-year civil war itself, resulting in the death of millions of Igbos, many through starvation and attrition.

 The end of the war brought no respite, as the Igbo were pauperized by fiscal decrees that wiped out their savings and their properties were blatantly sequestered by opportunists.
 All this is more than enough to destroy the spirit of any group of people.
 But God has been on the side of the Igbo.

 It is a testament to their resilience that, in spite of this terrible affliction, they have survived, bounced back and have even triumphed in Nigeria.
 Forty years have now gone by.
 The Igbo may never forget what happened to them and, indeed, should never forget.
 But it is past time for them to forgive.